Ultimate Guide to US Sales Tax

 Buying Products for Resale

-Just keep in mind that you should only use resale certificates to buy goods that you intend to either sell for resale or use in the making of products that you are selling for resale.
-It is unlawful to use a resale certificate for any other purpose, such as buying office supplies or items you intend for other personal or business uses.
+Keep in mind that you should only use resale certificates to buy goods that you intend to sell for resale or use in the making of products that you are selling for resale.
+Using a resale certificate for any other purpose, such as buying office supplies or items you intend for other personal or business uses, is unlawful.

 We cover resale certificates in detail here.